-- Pull fuel screen 2 out of the connecting piece. - Insert the new fuel screen all the way into the connecting piece. - Lubricate the O-ring and join the plug-in connection of the fuel line.
+- Pull fuel screen 2 out of the connecting piece. - Insert the new fuel screen all the way into the connecting piece. - Lubricate the O-ring and join the quick release coupling.

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.